 Fairlane cabins were appointed with carpeting throughout.
 Upholstery was Nylon and Vinahyde or two-tone Vinahide over foam rubber cushioned seating and the steering wheel and steering column were colour blended to match the sumptuous surroundings.
 A unique space-age feature was the Astra-Dial speedometer with its clear plastic bubble top.

-$2,869 price tag was surpassed only by that of
+The eight-passenger Ford Country Squire was imported from the US.
+Its hefty $2,869 price tag was surpassed only by that of the new Thunderbird. |

 Then there were the station wagons.
 The simple Ranch Wagon was a steal at $2,239 though customers looking strictly at the bottom line would opt for the Nash and Hudson Rambler two-door wagons, the least expensive on the domestic market at $2,127.
 Ford’s Custom Ranch Wagon could be ordered with two-tone finish, brightwork trim and “extra-colourful interiors.”
 The third seat in the Country Sedan offered “room for eight or freight.”
 The swanky Country Squire not only carried eight passengers, it stood apart as “ a station wagon of high distinction” with its Mahogany-grain-finished panels framed by a lighter coloured, wood-grained glass fibre mouldings gracing its sides.